 - Rabbits can do various kinds of damage.

 - Shoots of herbaceous perennials and vegetables are grazed down to ground level.

 - Foliage and young shoots of trees and shrubs can be grazed up to a height of around 50cm (20in) when rabbits stand on their hind legs.

-- Bark of trees and shrubs can may be gnawed away from the trunk.
+- The bark of trees and shrubs can maybe be gnawed away from the trunk.
 This is common in winter when other food is unavailable.

 - They also dig holes in flower beds and lawns.

 One of the best methods of control is to prevent rabbits from getting into the garden in the first place.
 Rabbit-proof fences of wire mesh should be at least 1.2m (4ft) high with the lower 30-45cm (12-18in) buried in the ground; the bottom 15cm (6in) should be bent outwards to stop the rabbits tunnelling underneath.